 The Company has accrued liabilities where it is probable that a loss will be incurred and the cost or amount of loss can be reasonably estimated.
-Based on the Company's preliminary assessment following a November 2012 draft cleanup and abatement order, which has been reviewed under the October 2013 order pending the current appeal by the Company and other impacted parties, the Company has determined a likely range of probable loss between \$2.5 million and \$5.7 million.
+Based on the Company's preliminary assessment following a November 2012 draft cleanup and abatement order, which has been reviewed under the October 2013 order pending the current appeal by the Company and other impacted parties, the Company has determined, with the assistance of an outside environmental consulting firm, that as of October 26, 2014, there is a likely range of probable loss between \$2.7 million and \$5.7 million.
 Given the yet unresolved status of the clean up and abatement order and uncertainties associated with environmental assessment and the remediation activities, the Company is unable to determine a best estimate within the range of loss.
-Therefore, the Company recorded the minimum amount of \$2.5 million in the third quarter of fiscal year 2013, and such reserve remains on the Company's books under "Other long-term liabilities" on the condensed consolidated balance sheets.
-These estimates could change as a result of changes in planned remedial actions, further actions from the regulatory agency, remediation technology, and other factors.
+Therefore, the Company recorded the minimum amount of \$2.5 million in the third quarter of fiscal year 2013.
+In the third quarter of fiscal 2015, the company revised the lower range of the estimate to \$2.7 million.
+Accordingly the Company recognized \$0.2 million in additional expense in the three and nine months ended October 26, 2014.
+This liability is reported as "Other long-term liabilities" in the condensed consolidated balance sheets.
+These estimates could continue to change as a result of changes in planned remedial actions, further actions from the regulatory agency, remediation technology, and other factors.